Seteeri/Particle/README.md

 ---

-Particle is a personal knowledge base/manager (traditionally called a PIM) implemented through a 3D zoomable structured UI based on Lisp.
+Particle is a personal knowledge base/manager (traditionally called a PIM) implemented through a structured/projectional UI based on Lisp.

 It is the realization of my vision to map our thoughts into the computer.
 The long-term technical goal of Particle is to create a Lispy userspace,